PrincetonUniversity/multi_gpu_training/02_pytorch_ddp/README.md

 dist.destroy_process_group()
 ```

-`GPUS_PER_NODE` is defined in the Slurm script (see below) and `SLURM_PROCID` is assigned by Slurm. `SLURM_PROCID` varies from 0 to N - 1 where N is the number of tasks running under `srun`.
+`SLURM_PROCID` is a Slurm environment variable and it varies from 0 to N - 1, where N is the number of tasks running under `srun`.
 For instance, consider the abbreviated Slurm script below:

 ```
 #SBATCH --nodes=2